hetkansara/Web-Dev-Bootcamp/README.md

 # Web-Dev-Bootcamp - Web Application Development #

-**Web-Dev-Bootcamp** is an application build with visual studio code.
+**Web-Dev-Bootcamp** is an application build with visual studio.
 It's a CRUD Application of Students, Teachers & Classes.

 ## Team Members Information ##